Farjanajhn/the-toy-story-client/Readme.md

 * my toy is a private page without log in a user can not see enter into the page to see inside.

-* this website has category section to where they can see the products by their sub category.
+* this website has category section  where user can see the products by their sub category.

+* If a use is not log in and he wants to see the detail of a product by clicking view detail button.It will give a warning and redirect him to login page.